markus1bauer/2023_danube_dike_experiment/R/model_fcs_check.md

 ### Effect sizes

-Just, to get exact values if necessary, which is not possible from the figure
+Effect sizes are presented just to get exact values of the means if necessary.

 ``` r
 (emm <- emmeans(m_1, revpairwise ~ target_type + sand_ratio |